AddPay/addpay-php-sdk/README.md

 ```
 Alernatively you could enforce it with an underscore by calling `withAmountCurreny_code('USD')` but that's really ugly code to work with, in my personal opinion anyway.

-## IF THE IMPORTANT NOTE _STILL_ ISN'T CLEAR YO YOU, IT MEANS YOU CAN CALL:
+## IF YOU STILL DON'T GET IT, IT MEANS YOU CAN CALL:
 `withAnythingYouWantHere('AND A VALUE HERE');`
 ## AND JSON PAYLOAD WILL BE BUILT!
 TRY READING!
 IT HELPS!
 ```